ubco-W2022T2-data301/project-group-group45C/Final report of group 45C.md

 ![](images/workday2012.png)

  This is also approved by the weekday line chart which shows that in 201 it appears in Tuesday, in 2012 it is on Thursday.

 ![](images/lineweekday2011.png)
 ![](images/lineweekday2012.png)

 ## Summary/Conclusion:
 In summary, the number of users using shared bicycles in 2012 was almost double that of 2011.
-The peak periods of these two years have occurred in summer and autumn, and autumn is the peak.
+The peak periods of these two years have occurred in summer and autumn such as July, August, September, and autumn is the peak.
 The peak season in 2012 lasted a bit longer than in 2012.
 It may be related to the weather and other reasons.
-In the peak season, whether it is a holiday or a weekday, people rely heavily on shared bicycles, so the peaks on weekdays are relatively random.
+In the peak season, whether it is a holiday or a workday, people rely heavily on shared bicycles, so the peaks on weekdays are relatively random.

 This project is the first project I have completed independently, and it is also the first time I have directly updated and promoted my project with what I have learned in real time.
 To be honest, it made me grow a lot, because I have no one to rely on, and no one to supervise me, I need to rely on my inner drive to complete.
 This is definitely not the last time, but since then I will not be afraid to complete the project independently, because I think I have enough strength to do well